scottdillon1/Virtual_SCP_Academy/CAP/Part4 - Deploy to CF.md

 Once the build process has completed, you will now execute 3 commands in succession in order to create the Hana HDI container on Cloud Foundry, deploy the Hana Artifacts and the SRV artifcats.
 If you notice the very last line in the above screenshot, the build process actuall tell us what command we need to run in order to create the hdi container.
 We will modify it slightly to use the hanatrial schema environment but the rest is the same.

 Execute the following command:
-### cf create-service hanatrial hdi-shared incidents_P004841-db-hdi-container
+### cf create-service hanatrial hdi-shared incidents_P00XXXX-db-hdi-container
+*As you can see from screenshot above, it's providing a link based on my project name that has my ID in it....be sure to look for this line and be sure it matches when you create the hdi container.
+If you don't use the correct name, the next 2 steps will likely not work *

-This will create a hana container called "incidents-P004841-db-hdi-container"
+This will create a hana container called "incidents-P00XXXX-db-hdi-container"

 ![HDI Container](Part4Images/createhdi.jpg)